Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

-The second spillover effect is from the policy of the target population to other regions.
-This is a spillover effect that is not yet reflected in the data, and hence part of our counterfactual analysis of policy in the target population.
+The second spillover effect is that of the new policy in the target population on other regions.
+This is a spillover effect that is not yet reflected in the data and is part of the policy's effect on the target population.
 For example, a decrease in tax rates in the target region (say, the U.K.) would induce immigration away from source regions (e.g., Spain).
 Our definition of the pre-policy population will then be the population that consists of people before the migration induced by the policy, and likewise the post-policy population will be the population that consists of people after the migration.
-Therefore, the policy effect, according to our definition, includes both the effect on the people who do not migrate as a consequence and the composition effect that arises due to the migration.

-For example, suppose that the policy not only changes $\mu_0$ into $\mu_0^\Gamma$, but also alters the distribution $P_0$ into $P_0 \circ f^{-1}$ for some map $f$.
+Therefore, the policy effect, according to our definition, includes both the effect on the people who do not migrate as a consequence and the composition effect that arises due to the migration.\footnote{For example, suppose that the policy not only changes $v_0$ into $v_0^*$, but also alters the distribution $P_0$ into $P_0 \circ f^{-1}$ for some map $f$.
 The latter change corresponds to changing $X_i$ into $f(X_i)$.
 Now, the post-policy prediction includes both the effects, so that we can take

-Hence, by redefining the policy operator, $\Gamma$, we can study the effect of a policy that has a spillover effect through migration.\footnote{However, in contrast to the previous situations, we may need to estimate the ``policy'' $\Gamma$ as it includes its composition effect through migration from the target region.}
+Hence, by redefining the policy, we can study the effect of a policy that has a spillover effect through migration.
+However, in contrast to the previous situations, we may need to estimate the ``policy'' as it includes its composition effect through migration from the target region.}